-All sites recorded cadmium levels below the Hardness Modified Trigger Values (HMTV) of 0.002mg/L in very hard water, 0.0011 in extremely hard water.(Figure 21) Belhus (EBN19) and Warren Rd (EBN17) were well below there HMTV for very hard water (180-240mg/L) and the remaining sites were well below their HMTV for extremely hard water (>400mg/L).
+All sites recorded cadmium levels below the Hardness Modified Trigger Values (HMTV) of 0.002mg/L in very hard water, 0.0011 in extremely hard water.(Figure 21) Brand Hwy (EBN9), Chandala South (EBN4) and Warren Rd (EBN17) were well below the HMTV for very hard water (180-240mg/L) and the remaining sites were well below their HMTV for extremely hard water (>400mg/L).
 Upper Yal Yal (EBN28) Muchea East (EBN10) and Wandena North (EBN7) were the only sites with cadmium levels above the limit of reporting.
 All other sites are below the limit of reporting on all occasions.

-Figure 25: Cadmium concentrations in surface water within the Ellen Brook catchment between July and October 2011. please note that blanks represent no sample
+Figure 25: Cadmium concentrations in surface water within the Ellen Brook catchment between July and October 2012. please note that blanks represent no sample